 This domain is comparatively smaller than that of Mercer (2008) and Mercer et al. (2011), who needed to include larger surrounding areas of the Pacific and Atlantic Oceans to alleviate potential boundary condition problems for numerical modeling.
 The domain is larger than that used by Schaefer and Doswell (1984), who studied only a few tornado cases from the Great Plains, whereas the current study includes tornado outbreaks that occur from the western Great Plains to as far east as North Carolina and Florida.

 Five variables were used in the creation of the atmospheric composites (geopotential height/sea-level pressure, temperature, relative humidity, U-component wind, and V-component wind) at five different atmospheric levels (300 hPa, 500 hPa, 700 hPa, 850 hPa, and surface) to identify the important synoptic-scale atmospheric features that contribute to the outbreaks being studied.
-Additionally, composites of lifted index and precipitable water were created for comparison across outbreaks to compare the presence of statically unstable warm sectors and the presence of moisture across outbreaks.
+Additionally, composites of lifted index and precipitable water were created for comparison across outbreaks to compare the presence of statically unstable warm sectors and the presence of moisture across outbreak areas.
 Kalnay et al. (1996, Tables 3 and 4) gave reliability ratings for the variables available in the Reanalysis dataset.
 They gave geopotential height, temperature, U-component wind, and V-component wind the highest “A” rating because they were considered to be among the most reliable variables in the dataset.
 Relative Humidity, Lifted Index, and Precipitable Water were given “B” ratings because, although observational data directly affect the value of the variable, the model used to create the reanalysis variable also has a very strong influence.
 Kalnay et al. (1996) recommend that variables given a “B” designation be used with some caution.
 Hence, more focus will be placed on variables that received an “A” reliability designation.

 Reanalysis data for each of the outbreaks were available four times per day at 00 UTC, 06 UTC, 12 UTC, and 18 UTC.
 To determine the appropriate time of day for the present analyses, an average of the start times for each tornado on a tornado outbreak day was calculated.
 The Reanalysis time closest to the average of the start times of the individual tornadoes was used for the set of atmospheric conditions representative of the tornado outbreak day.
 For example, since the average start time of each tornado in the April 3, 1974, tornado outbreak was approximately 1720 CDT (2320 UTC), the 00 UTC 4 April 1974 Reanalysis data were deemed most representative of atmospheric conditions associated with that tornado outbreak.
 Figure 2.13 shows a climatology of the average start times of the tornadoes occurring on tornado days during the study period (January-April 1950-2010).
 Most of the average tornado start times per outbreak occurred between 12-19 CDT (18-01 UTC) time frame with a distinct peak 16-19 CDT peak.
 As a result, most outbreaks required use of 00 UTC Reanalysis as an appropriate representation of the atmospheric conditions associated with concurrent tornado outbreaks.
 This finding is somewhat consistent with Mercer (2008), who found it appropriate that analyses for 00 UTC on the day following the tornado outbreak day would provide good representations of the atmospheric conditions in place during the respective tornado outbreaks in his study.